The Queen of Hearts grew impatient at the trial where she presided.

 Hence a red flag: In a conversation supposedly about allegedly violent people like McFadden, Jennings is talking about individuals accused of petty offenses.
 His remarks tend to suggest to the public that we should think of McFadden and those like him when people accused of minor crimes are up for pre-trial release.
 Jennings is conflating the two groups and implicitly inviting us to do the same.
 If we accept his invitation, then we will be more easily persuaded to view as similar those accused of simple assault and those accused of attempted murder.
 From there, it’ll be an easy matter for law enforcement to convince us that we ought to treat the accused simple assaulter just as we would the alleged attempted murderer.

 So while ostensibly aimed at keeping allegedly dangerous people like McFadden locked up before trial, the chief’s “bail reform” campaign defines dangerousness broadly and thereby seeks to justify the pre-trial detention of innocent people accused of committing relatively petty crimes — all in service to authoritarian instruments of state violence that possess a thirst not only for power, but for a reputation for power: Cops, if they are to retain their social standing, need to not only wield authority, but to be seen as wielding authority, and legitimately so.
-And they are made to be seen in this manner by telling self-aggrandizing stories about their own indispensability — stories that, simply by virtue of being told, become true, or at least get treated as true.
+And they are made to be seen in this manner by telling self-aggrandizing stories about their own indispensability — stories that, simply by being told, become true, or at least get treated as true.

 In a post-George Floyd world where law enforcement has seen its prerogatives publicly challenged in some quarters — remember the video in which Jennings lamented the negative opinion some have adopted regarding the police — the chief’s campaign constitutes a calculated effort to reassert law enforcement’s political and cultural clout.
 CMPD seeks to reap the perceived reputational benefits that arise from telling a civic tall tale about the need for carceral heroes to inflict punishment on powerless, marginalized people who would harm us but for the brave, resolute actions of men like Johnny Jennings.